saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 ## LOADEXEC - Passing Variables
-To call/execute another part of the same script or another script and pass variables or args.
+To call/execute another section of the same or different script and pass variables or args as ARG1-X.

 ``````LOADEXEC "TYPE" "ARG0" "ARG1" "ARG2"```